-Studies to Evaluate the Effects of Predation and Other Nonnative Species the Santa Ynez River.
+Studies to Evaluate the Effects of Predation and Other Nonnative Species

+Ms. Baldrige testified that native fish populations such as steelhead may never be in good condition at the community level in the Santa Ynez River due to predation by invasive fish species and the favorable habitat conditions for these invasive species in the Santa Ynez River.
 (R.T., October 22, 2003, p.
 447:12-447:17.)
 In addition to nonnatives, Ms. Baldrige also testified that native beaver and their dams may create impediments to fish passage.
 (MU-226, p.
 6.)
 To further evaluate these issues and potential methods to address them, this order requires Reclamation to study the effects of predation and other species on steelhead and to evaluate measures that could be implemented to reduce impacts.